gatherworkshops/arduino/_courses/taster/welcome.md

       ## Say hi to your mentors!

-      Your mentors are here to help if you get stuck,<br>
-      and you can ask them (almost) anything!
+      Your mentors are here to help if you get stuck, and you can ask them (almost) anything!